Supported file format:CSV only. Please convert all your files into a .CSV before attempting to import data using Freshsales.

 - After you’re done mapping the fields, hit Import.

-Why did some of my data not get imported?
+4. Why did some of my data not get imported?
+(Reasons for failure of data import)

 When importing leads, these are the possible reasons for the failure of data import: